 Here’s a free printable that you can use to label your milk containers!
 Just stick it inside the zip-top bag or tape it to the outside of your box/bin.

-Hopefully these tips help you figure out the the best way to freeze your breastmilk!
+Hopefully these tips help you with how to freeze your breast milk!
 Let us know in the comments if you have any other tips, and don’t forget to download your free printable for labeling your milk!